Revolt of the Czechoslovak Legion: Chronology

 In July, White Russian troops commanded by Vladimir Kappel took Syzran, while Czechoslovak troops took Kuznetsk.
 Anti-Bolshevik forces advanced towards Saratov and Kazan.
 In Western Siberia, Jan Syrový took Tyumen, in Eastern Siberia Radola Gajda took Irkutsk and later Chita.

-According to William Henry Chamberlin, "The opposing fronts which grew up during the summer of 1918 from Perm, in the Northern Urals, to Orenburg, where the steppes of Asia begin, presented a curious checkerboard appearance in August.
-The forces engaged were very small in proportion to the area; there were apparently about 65,000 Red troops as against approximately 50,000 Czechs and anti-Bolshevik Russians."
+According to William Henry Chamberlin, The opposing fronts which grew up during the summer of 1918 from Perm, in the Northern Urals, to Orenburg, where the steppes of Asia begin, presented a curious checkerboard appearance in August.
+The forces engaged were very small in proportion to the area; there were apparently about 65,000 Red troops as against approximately 50,000 Czechoslovaks and anti-Bolshevik Russians.

 Retreating

 On 3 August, Japanese, British, French, and American troops landed at Vladivostok.
 The Japanese sent about 70,000 into the country east of Lake Baikal.
-Yet, by the autumn of 1918, the legion no longer played an active part in the Russian civil war.
-After the coup against the Provisional All-Russian Government, and the installment of Alexander Kolchak's military dictatorship, the Czech's were withdrawn from the front, and assigned the task of guarding the Trans-Siberian Railway.
+By the autumn of 1918, the legion no longer played an active part in the Russian civil war.
+After the Kolchak Coup against the Provisional All-Russian Government, and the installment of Alexander Kolchak's military dictatorship, Czechoslovaks were withdrawn from the front, and assigned the task of guarding the Trans-Siberian Railway.

 In the autumn, the Red Army counterattacked, defeating the Whites in western Siberia.
 In October, Czechoslovakia was proclaimed newly independent.
 In November, Austria-Hungary collapsed and World War I ended, intensifying the desire of Legion members to exit Russia, particularly as the new Czechoslovakia faced opposition by, and armed conflict with, its neighbors.
 In early 1919, Legion troops began to retreat to the Trans-Siberian Railway.
 On 27 January 1919, Legion commander Jan Syrový claimed the Trans-Siberian Railway between Novonikolaevsk and Irkutsk as a Czechoslovak zone of operation, interfering with White Russian efforts in Siberia.

-Early in 1920 in Irkutsk, in return for safe transit eastward for Czechoslovak trains, Syrový agreed to hand over Aleksandr Kolchak to the representatives of the Red Political Centre, who executed Kolchak in February.
-Because of this, and also because of an attempted rebellion against the Whites, organized by Radola Gajda in Vladivostok on 17 November 1919, the Whites impotently accused the Czechoslovaks of treason.
+Early in 1920 in Irkutsk, in return for safe transit eastward for Czechoslovak trains, Syrový agreed to hand over Alexander Kolchak to the representatives of the Red Political Centre, who executed Kolchak in February.
+Because of this, and also because of an attempted rebellion against the Whites, organized by Radola Gajda in Vladivostok on 17 November 1919, the Whites accused the Czechoslovaks of treason.

 Between December 1919 and September 1920, the Legion evacuated by sea from Vladivostok.